Ordering Like a Local at a French Bakery @fontSize>

 Crème chiboust - a crème pâtissière lightened with stiffly beaten egg whites or Italian meringue.

-Top French Breads to Know and Try (besides a baguette)
+Top French Bread to Know and Try (besides a baguette)

 Pain aux Noix - A nut bread made with whole wheat flour and walnuts.
 Because the walnut is very highly regarded in France.